taltabak/Chat-Server/README.txt

-LOGIN: talta
-CREATED BY: Tal Tabak ,  ID : 203664487 .
+CREATED BY: Tal Tabak.

-NAME OF THE EXERCISE:
-    EX4 - Server with select
+Description:
+    Group Chat Server (with select()).

 PROGRAM FILES:
      chatserver.c -An implementaion of a chat server, clients connect to the server , send messages and every client gets all the messages.